On the Algebraic Properties of Flame Graphs: Main Definitions

 The building blocks of a flame graph are the \emph{frames}.
 The information available for each frame depends, in general, on the run-time, but here we shall consider them as the fundamental unit on which flame graphs are built upon.

-Given the source code for a certain running process, we shall denote by $F$ the set of all the possible frames that it can generate.
-To make an analogy with the theory of formal languages, we can regard the set $F$ as the \emph{alphabet} of a language.
+\begin{definition}[Frame set] Given the source code for a certain running process, we shall denote by $F$ the set of all the possible frames that it can generate. \end{definition} To make an analogy with the theory of formal languages, we can regard the set $F$ as the \emph{alphabet} of a language.

-Intuitively, a \emph{stack} of frames is an ordered collections of frames from a frame set $F$.
+Intuitively, a \emph{stack} of frames is a finite sequence of frames from a frame set $F$.
 Formally, we can then think of a stack as an element of $\bigcup_{n\in\mathbb{N}} F^n$, that is a tuple of a finite number $n$ of elements from $F$, for some natural $n$.
-Like the set of admissible words in a formal language is restricted by a set of rules, similarly the set of all admissible stacks, say $S$, is restricted by the admissible code paths.
+A stack is admissible by a certain set of sources if it can occur at any point during the execution of the corresponding program. \begin{definition}[Stack set] The stack set of a certain set of sources is the subset $S$ of $\bigcup_{n\in\mathbb{N}} F^n$ of all admissible stacks. \end{definition} Like the set of admissible words in a formal language is restricted by a set of rules, similarly the set of all admissible stacks, say $S$, is restricted by the admissible code paths.
 Hence, in general, the set $S$ will be a proper subset of $\bigcup_{n\in\mathbb{N}} F^n$\footnote{In practice, the stack overflow problem guarantees that we can always find $N\in\mathbb N$ such that $S\subset\bigcup_{n=1,\ldots N} F^n$.
 Thus, we are allowed to make the assumption that $S$ is a finite set in practical applications.}.

 It should be clear from the previous discussion that the stack set $S$ depends on the code base.
 However, it is conceivable that different code bases might lead to the same stack set.
 This can happen, for example, if a function that does not call into other functions is optimised in its computational complexity.
 We shall therefore say that two code bases that lead to the same stack set are \emph{code path-equivalent}.
 It might be worth considering equivalence relations on the set of frames too, to avoid the issue of ending up with seemingly inequivalent code bases when, e.g., functions are renamed.
 On the practical level, one should then try to identify frames in a way that would yield a reasonable notion of code path-equivalence.
 Defining equivalence relations on the call-graph generated by a code base might help with this task.